Coronavirus (COVID-19) News for Prague, Czech Republic

 Coronavirus and Prague

-|2.
-European and EU nationals from the following countries ARE NOT permitted to visit the Czech Republic for tourism purposes:
+3. European nationals from the following countries ARE NOT permitted to visit the Czech Republic as a tourist:

 Australia, Canada, Japan, New Zealand, South Korea, Thailand, Tunisia.

-5. Czech nationals ARE permitted to travel abroad and re-enter the Czech Republic.
+6. Czech nationals ARE permitted to travel abroad and re-enter the Czech Republic.

 Coronavirus (COVID-19) Testing Facilities in Prague

--There are Coronavirus (COVID-19) testing facilities at Prague Airport:
+Coronavirus (COVID-19) testing facilities at Prague Airport:

 Standard test: 1750 CZK.
-Results are available within 12 hours.
+Results within 12 hours.

 Express test: 7500 CZK.
-Results are available within 3 hours.
+Results within 2 hours.

-After the test, you will need to quarantine at the airport while you await the results.
+You will need to quarantine at the airport while you await the results.